Threadnaught/svd-visualization/README.md

 ![vectors laid flat with histogram](./imgs/esd-hist-True-large-False.png)

 Et voila, we can see the worlds most pointless histogram.
 Because we only have three basis vectors to analyse, we have more buckets than we have values to fill them.
-Let's do something more interesting.
-Let's take 1000 uncorrelated vectors, each with 1000 dimensions and see how our histogram of singular values look.
-Lets say that each of the values in this collection of vectors are normally distributed with mean 0 and variance 1.
+Let's do something more interesting which shows the power of ESD to analyse very large vector spaces.
+Instead of working in a 3D space, let's instead work in a 1000D space, and then take 1000 vectors to analyse.
+The values in each row and column of this matrix are all sampled from the same normal distribution with mean 0 and standard deviation 1.
+This means that they are statistically identical.
+They are also uncorrelated, meaning they are independent.
+This is a special type of matrix known as an IID matrix (independent and identically distributed).

 ![large-dimensional-histogram](./imgs/esd-hist-True-large-True-dist-norm.png)

 And here is the magic of the ESD; we can take a vector space far too large to be reasoned about visually, but still make meaningful conclusions about the structure of the underlying space.
 There is clearly a pattern here, and we can treat it as a distribution and use all of the tools of statistics to analyse what's going on.

 ESD analysis is usually introduced towards the beginning of a course on Random Matrix Theory (RMT), surrounded by derivations and notation.
 While those are vital, there also is a real risk of leaving such a course without any intuitive sense of what's actually going on inside of these operations and spaces.
-In particular, RMT has led to recent breakthroughs in describing the internal structure of a neural network with tools like [WeightWatcher](https://github.com/CalculatedContent/WeightWatcher).
+In particular, RMT has led to theories describing the internal structure of a neural network with tools like [WeightWatcher](https://github.com/CalculatedContent/WeightWatcher).
 Neural networks are composed mostly of fancy matrix multiplications after all, and ESD analysis has shown an unreasonable level of generality in understanding how they work.
 It can do this without looking at training data or even knowing their intended purpose.
 Incidentally, my cookies have not recovered since discovering WeightWatcher.

 I have a confession to make; I have shown you the most boring type of ESD that exists.
 We've used a mathematical tool designed to measure correlation and structure to look at a matrix without any of either.
 The ESD distribution that we saw above in the uncorrelated and normally distributed case is called the Marchenko–Pastur (MP) law.
 Let's multiply a series of these matrices together and see what happens.

 ![heavy-tailed-histogram](./imgs/esd-hist-True-large-True-dist-heavy.png)

 This is the mythical Heavy-Tailed matrix.
+In layman's terms, the fluctuations in structure in each individual matrix has been amplified through the repeated multiplications and so we have a few very strong singular vectors, and many weak ones.
 The distribution of singular values here follow a power law, which can be seen from all of those singular values hanging out on their own at the very high end.
 When a neural network is training well, your singular values tend to look a little like this.
 The specific type and shape of the power law can tell you a lot about how the layers of your networks are training.
 It's a bit smushed, though, let's view it with a log y-axis;

 ![heavy-tailed-histogram-log](./imgs/esd-hist-True-large-True-dist-heavy-log.png)

-As we can see, it's not a perfect match for a log scale, which should be a straight line, but it's not far off especially in the middle bit.
+As we can see it's not a perfect match for a log scale which should be a straight line, but it's not far off especially in the middle bit.

 ### Further Reading: